factorhouse/slipway/README.md

 In addition to those capabilities, this library extends Jetty's feature-set where required to meet the needs of the [Factor House](https://factorhouse.io/) team in their product delivery work.

 Slipway configuration models Jetty instead of exposing a simplified DSL or a new web-server abstraction.
-This approach allows leverage of Jetty capabilities while providing sensible defaults in a data-oriented way.
+This allows leverage of Jetty capabilities while providing sensible defaults in a data-oriented way.

+In a very simple sense, Slipway is currently:

+1. Eclipse Jetty
+2. Websockets (combinging Jetty with [Sente](https://github.com/taoensso/sente))
+3. Extended OIDC support including Authorization Code Flow, Client Credentials Flow, and Refresh Token redemption

-If in doubt, read the [Jetty docs](https://jetty.org/docs/).
+Predominantly Slipway is Jetty, if in doubt read the [Jetty docs](https://jetty.org/docs/).

+### JVM Version Support

+Slipway (and Jetty 12.1) Requires Java 17+.

 ### Archived Versions